-On behalf of Chief Judge Jerry Wiese and Court Executive Steven Grierson, we would like to thank the Clark County Board of Commissioners and Clark County Management for their commitment to the quality of life for the citizens of Clark County and extraordinary priority given to public safety and access to justice.
-We thank the staff of the Eighth Judicial District Court for their ongoing commitment to excellence and efficient management of the court and recognize the professionalism and expertise provided by the independent certified public accounting firms of Crowe LLP and Eide Bailly.
+The Eighth Judicial District Court remains committed to a stable and safe community and commends the substantial general fund commitment by our County Commissioners and County Management.
+We thank the judges and staff of the Eighth Judicial District Court for their ongoing commitment to excellence and efficient management of the court and recognize the professionalism and expertise provided by the independent certified public accounting firms of Crowe LLP and Eide Bailly.